 An individual with a disability is defined as anyone with a physical or mental impairment that substantially limits one or more major life activities, including learning.

-Academic accommodations are provided in specific academic areas when an individual has a diagnosed disability that causes current and significant functional difficulty in some aspect of the academic experience.
+Academic accommodations are provided in specific areas when an individual has a diagnosed disability that causes current and significant functional difficulty in some aspect of the academic experience.
 A student uses accommodations in order to have the same opportunity for academic success as other students.
-The goal of the accommodation is to minimize the impact of the disability so that the student can be given the opportunity to demonstrate course knowledge (tests, papers, projects, etc.) and be evaluated (graded) in a non-discriminatory way.
-Accommodations foster equal access to success, which does not equate to a guarantee of success.
+The goal of the accommodation is to minimize the impact of the disability so that the student can be given the opportunity to demonstrate course knowledge (tests, papers or projects) and be evaluated (graded) in a non-discriminatory way.
+Accommodations foster equal access to success, which does not constitute a guarantee of success.

 Examples of potential academic accommodations include: